opengeos/open-science/workshop/open-code.md

 To attend, please complete the registration form at [this link](https://tiny.utk.edu/openscience-register).
 Once registered, you will receive a confirmation email with the Zoom link and preparation instructions.

+## Workshop Recording

+A recording of the workshop will be available on the [Open Geospatial Solutions](https://www.youtube.com/playlist?list=PLAxJ4-o7ZoPcudAyC050UOrSDr3v9leUP) YouTube channel after the event.

 ---

 ## 1. Introduction to Open Code